eksctl-io/eksctl/site/content/usage/06-vpc-networking.md

 on additional steps needed when public=false, private=true.

-The Kubernetes API server endpoint access for a cluster can be cofigured for public and private access by specifiying the `--vpc-endpoint-access-public` and/or`--vpc-endpoint-access-private` CLI flags to be `true` (access enabled) or
+The Kubernetes API server endpoint access for a cluster can be cofigured for public and private access using the cluster config file.
+Example below:
-`false` (access disabled).

-Alternatively, one can configure access in the cluster config file like the example below:

 ```yaml
 vpc: